Bitcoin-ABC/bitcoin-abc/doc/build-unix.md

         sudo apt-get install libboost-all-dev

-BerkeleyDB 5.3 or later is required for the wallet.
-This can be installed with:
+BerkeleyDB 5.3 or later and SQLite 3.7 or later are required for the wallet.
+These can be installed with:

-        sudo apt-get install libdb-dev libdb++-dev
+        sudo apt-get install libdb-dev libdb++-dev libsqlite3-dev

 See the section "Disable-wallet mode" to build Bitcoin ABC without wallet.